BenHunt17/project-einfarbig/README.md

 # project-einfarbig
 My 2nd emulator project.
-Project Einfarbig is an original gameboy (DMG) written in the C programming language.
+Project Einfarbig is an original gameboy (DMG) emulator written in the C programming language.